sbernasek/flyqma/README.md

   3. ``Experiment`` instances contain a collection of eye discs obtained under similar conditions.

-* ``clones.measure`` provides methods for identifying cells and quantifying their expression levels.
+* ``clones.measurement`` provides methods for identifying cells and quantifying their expression levels.

 * ``clones.spatial`` provides methods for analyzing the spatial arrangement of identified cells.